-In the wild, hamster are hunted by other animals and this makes them naturally nervous.
-They might try to defend themselves by biting or by jumping out of your hands.
+Hamsters are naturally nervous because they are hunted by other animals in the wild.
+If they’re scared, they will try to defend themselves by biting or jumping out of your hands.

-If you hamster seems frightened when you pick them up, it might be better to pet them in their cage instead.
-You can feed treats to them and allow them to approach you in their own time.
+If your hamster seems frightened when you pick them up, it might be better to put them back in their cage, feed them some treats, and stoke them when they approach.

 How to pick up your hamster

-Don't try to pick up your hamster when they're sleeping during the day - they'll most likely bite you.
-Instead, wait until early evening when they wake up and start to become active.
+Don't try to pick up your hamster when they're sleeping during the day - they're likely to be scared and bite you.
+Instead, wait until the early evening when they wake up and start to become active.

-- Forming a cup with both hands on either side of the hamster.
+- Form a cup with both hands on either side of their body.

-- Being careful the hamster doesn’t jump out of the top of your hands.
+- Be very gentle and careful that your hamster doesn’t jump out of the top of your hands.